Linger Longer in Luxury on Silversea’s New Voyages Collection for Summer 2026

 A unique sailing of the Channel Sea, meanwhile, begins near Amsterdam and zigzags between ports of the Netherlands and England, calling on the charming French ports of Rouen, Honfleur and Saint-Malo.

 Silversea’s S.A.L.T. participants can get a back-of-house glimpse into the origins of gastronomic excellence with a sit-down and private cooking class hosted by Chef Rasmus Fischer.
-Known for zero-waste and sustainable cooking methods, Fischer will educate a lucky few about Scandinavian culinary history and current Danish foodie trends.
+Known for zero-waste and sustainable cooking methods, Fischer will educate a lucky few about Scandinavian culinary history and current Danish culinary trends.

 How you’ll travel